Product docs

 Overview

-POSTHIVE is built around deliverables and versions.
-Teams use projects to organize work, deliverables to define output, and versions to track every iteration.
+POSTHIVE is organized as workspace → (optional) client → project → deliverable → version.
+Your workspace is the home for your team; clients are an optional customer or brand layer—assign a project to a client when you want work grouped for that relationship, or keep internal projects workspace-only.
+Deliverables define what you ship, and versions preserve every iteration.
 Review links keep feedback centralized while notifications, calendar views, transcripts, and todos keep production moving.
-The web app handles review, approvals, transcripts, and translations while the Electron desktop app focuses on transfers, cataloging, and local file workflows.
+The web app handles review, approvals, transcripts, and translations; the POSTHIVE desktop app focuses on transfers, cataloging, and local file workflows.

 Core concepts